CenterForDigitalHumanities/deer-LR/web/vocab/TERMS.md

 ## formerLocations
 - Places a particular Object has been in the past.
 See http://www.ebu.ch/metadata/ontologies/ebucore/ebucore#hasArtefactRelatedLocation

+## notes
+- Descriptive notes about an entity.
+More generalized than field notes.
+See http://id.worldcat.org/fast/1039599/.

 ## fieldNotes
 - Notes taken by a researcher during some experience.
 See http://id.worldcat.org/fast/2007231.